How To Choose The Right Car Insurance

 Auto Liability Coverage Guidance Amount

-For most middle-class families, a rule of thumb for coverage is 100/300/100 in auto liability insurance coverage.
+For most, a rule of thumb for auto liability insurance coverage is 100/300/100.
 If unsure, contact your auto insurance carrier representative for help.

 COMPREHENSIVE AND COLLISION COVERAGE